 - Return to 2 percent for 2 minutes of recovery.

 - Return the treadmill to 0 percent and cool down for 3 minutes.

 Although women naturally possess lower levels of muscle-building hormones, strength training is beneficial because it increases lean muscle, which in turn will speed up your metabolic rate and support a healthy body composition.

 In addition, it helps to build bone density.
-A full-body workout regimen for beginners includes a wide variety of exercises like:
+A full-body gym workout plan for women includes a wide variety of exercises like:

 The American Council on Exercise recommends that gym routines for beginners include one set of eight to 12 reps of each exercise.
 Take your time and use a light weight until you're comfortable with the technique of each exercise.
 Once you've mastered the techniques, use a weight that will make the last two reps of an eight- to 12-rep set challenging.

 Full-Body Strength Training Workout #1

 In this 25-minute workout, you'll do two sets of 12 to 15 repetitions of each exercise.
 For the weighted exercises, choose a weight that makes it challenging to complete the last few reps of each set.

 Rest 30 seconds between each exercise and 60 seconds between each set.
 Warm up beforehand for 5 to 10 minutes with some light cardio and dynamic stretching.
 And make sure you cool down with static stretching afterward.